Keolis: United Kingdom

-On 14 October 2018, KeolisAmey Wales commenced operating the Wales & Borders franchise, under the Welsh Government owned Transport for Wales brand.
-On 7 February 2021, the franchise was nationalised by the Welsh Government, moving to a concession model with KeolisAmey retaining an involvement in delivering some infrastructure projects.
+On 14 October 2018, KeolisAmey Wales commenced operations under the Welsh Government-owned Transport for Wales brand.
+On 31 May 2020, an Emergency Measures Agreement was approved to assist KeolisAmey Wales; it detailed that the Welsh Government will spend up to £65 million over the next six months to ensure trains continue to operate on the franchise.
+On 7 February 2021, the franchise was nationalised by the Welsh Government and transferred to a publicly owned operator of last resort, Transport for Wales Rail, with Amey retaining an involvement in delivering key infrastructure projects related to the Core Valley Lines.